310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Sora %}
 …?
 Hina-chan, is that thing over there a human?

-Or is the sharkie coming right out of the water tank…?
+Has the sharkie come right out of the water tank…?
 {% endbubble %}

 {% bubble Hinata %}